byktol/jcr-qb/README.md

 This project is not affiliated in any way to Adobe or Day Software, but if you're a client of their CMS platform, you may be interested in their own [Query Builder](http://dev.day.com/docs/en/cq/current/javadoc/com/day/cq/search/QueryBuilder.html).

-It's still under development so things are not supposed to work flawlessly just yet.
+This project is still under development so things are not supposed to work flawlessly just yet.

 ## Examples
     Criteria criteria = ... //not implemented yet;